From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Results

 A birth--death process with system size $\Omega$ was simulated by tau-leaping.
 Van Kampen's system-size expansion is a mathematical theorem~\cite{VanKampen1992}: $\sigma \propto \Omega^{-1/2}$.
 This system has both state-dependent drift (mean-reverting toward equilibrium) and state-dependent diffusion, making it the most demanding test of the pipeline across C1--C5.

-The pipeline was applied independently at seven system sizes ($\Omega \in [50, 5000]$), with 50 independent simulations per system size.
-On a log--log plot of recovered $\hat{\sigma}$ versus $\Omega$ (Fig.~\ref{fig:c5}d), each simulation yielded a per-run scaling exponent; the median across 50~runs was $\hat{\alpha} = -0.502$ with bootstrap 95\% CI $[-0.503,\, -0.500]$ (theoretical $\alpha = -0.500$; error $0.38\%$; $R^2 = 1.0000$).
-The bootstrap CI contains the theoretical value $-0.500$, demonstrating that the multiplicative $k$-NN estimator bias, which is approximately $3\%$ at each individual $\Omega$ value, cancels in the log--log slope (Fig.~\ref{fig:c5}e).
-The 250-realisation ensemble at $\Omega = 500$ achieved 94.0\% CI coverage.
+The pipeline was applied independently at seven system sizes ($\Omega \in [50, 5000]$).
+On a log--log plot of MZ-corrected $\hat{\sigma}$ versus $\Omega$ (Fig.~\ref{fig:c5}b), the recovered slope $\hat{\alpha} = -0.494$ closely matches the theoretical prediction $-0.500$.
+Across 10 independent scaling analyses, each running all seven system sizes with fresh noise, the median normalised exponent $\hat{\alpha}/(-0.5) = 0.997$ (Fig.~\ref{fig:c5}e).
+The multiplicative $k$-NN estimator bias cancels in the log--log slope, as confirmed by the near-identical exponents from uncorrected and MZ-corrected estimates.

 A mathematical theorem has been recovered from data without knowledge of the underlying chemistry.